Share this post

 Brix gives us a good baseline on how long that fruit was allowed to ripen and if the melon is ready to eat.
 Depending on the variety, the typical Brix of melons should start around 10-11%, where 14% would be quite sweet for most palates.

 The higher the number, the sweeter the melon.
-Good to know: a higher number doesn’t always mean better.
+Good to know: A higher number doesn’t always mean better.
 Too high a Brix and it’s just too sweet, as well as the flesh can be mealy.

 Look through the eyepiece to read the sugar level